terrycojones/super-rugby-2015/README.md

 their overall record.
 Meanwhile, the South African teams are doing about as well beating teams from other countries others as they are overall.

-This gives us some idea of the *overall strength of rugby* in the
+This gives us some idea of the *overall strength* of rugby in the
 countries: NZ well ahead of RSA, and RSA well ahead of AUS.

-However, it doesn't give any indication about whether (e.g.) New Zealand is likely to beat Australia in a test because the players in the Super Rugby teams that are winning few games are much less likely to be picked for their national sides.
+However, it doesn't give any indication about whether, for example, New Zealand is likely to beat Australia in a test.
+That's because the players in the Super Rugby teams that are winning very few games are much less likely to be picked for their national sides.

 The program's graphical and textual output (as of 2015-05-24, following Round 17) are shown below.